nonochannya/Unity-Automatic-Arabic-Support/README.md

 ## 🚀 Quick Start

 ### Installation
-1. Import the original Arabic Support package (we're standing on the shoulders of giants here!)
+- Import the original Arabic Support package (we're standing on the shoulders of giants here!)
+   OR
-2. Add these three scripts to your project:
+- Add these three scripts to your project:
    - `ArabicSupport.cs` (if not already there)
    - `ArabicTextHandler.cs`
    - `TMP_AutoAttach.cs`